The rotating normal form of braids is regular: The rotating normal form

 \end{exam}

-Some properties of the rotating normal form have been established in~\cite{Fromentin2008a}.
-Connections, established in \cite{Fromentin2008} and \cite{Fromentin2008a}, between the rotating normal form and the braid ordering introduced by P.~Dehornoy in \cite{Dehornoy1994} are based on these properties.
+Some properties of the rotating normal form have been established in \cite{Fromentin2008a}.
+Connections, established in \cite{Fromentin2008} and \cite{Fromentin2008a}, between the rotating normal form and the braid's ordering introduced by P.~Dehornoy are based on these properties.

 We finish this section with some already known or immediate properties about $\ff\nn$-splittings and $\nn$-rotating words.